nanocosmos/docs/docs/webrtc/nanostream_webrtc_secure_ingest.md

 <br>
 <b>CURL</b> response example:<br>
-The JWT will be contained in "data.token"
+The token will be contained in "data.token"

 ```js
 {